 sudo gem install cocoapods

-- Open a terminal window and run one of the following commands:
+- Open a terminal window and install version 1.6.1:

 pod try GooglePlaces

-- Enable both the Places SDK for iOS and Maps SDK for iOS for your Google API Console project.
+- Enable the Places SDK for iOS for your Google Cloud Console project.

 - If you don't yet have an API key, follow the